PMCOE

 PMI-CP — Construction Professional

-PMI-CP is PMI's construction-industry credential.
-It is built around the specific contract, scheduling, and risk patterns that show up on construction projects — interface management between owner, engineer, contractor, and subcontractor.
+PMI-CP is also PMI's construction-industry credential.
+It is also built around the specific contract, scheduling, and risk patterns that show up on construction projects — interface management between owner, engineer, contractor, and subcontractor.

 Eligibility